heapwolf/logmap/README.md

 Filter streams of json and format the output using [`JSONSelect`][0]

 # MOTIVATION
-bunyan has too much ceremony and is too domain specific, jsontool isn't specific enough for the task.
+bunyan has too much ceremony, jsontool isn't specific enough for the task.

 # INSTALL
 ```bash